Anomalous thermal relaxation in warm ion plasmas

-As mentioned, the Yukawa fluid we are simulating undergoes a phase transition during the relaxation phase.
-Thus, we can characterize this as having two phases, one in which the particles interact with the box at the expected rate, given by Eq. (\ref{rate}), and a second one in which the lattice is formed and the particles dramatically decrease scattering with the simulation box.
-In Fig. (\ref{fig:stretched}) we plot the normalized velocity autocorrelation function for three runs starting from $T_{\rm init}=$ 6, 9, and 15 MeV.
-We have fitted (solid smooth line) the data to a stretched exponential and see a clear departure from its behavior starting from $\sim$ 25k fm/c, for the three cases.
-The depicted time window corresponds to the interval when the lattice is forming.
-From snapshots of positions a simple cubic ordered state appears, see Fig. \ref{fig:mixture} where the left top (bottom) panels display this feature.
+As mentioned, the three-dimensional Yukawa fluid we are simulating undergoes a phase transition to a more ordered system during relaxation.
+Thus, in fluid early phases particles interact with the box at the expected rate $\delta N/\Delta t$, given by Eq. (\ref{rate}).
+In the long term due to competition among potential energy/thermal effects ordered lattice starts formation and the particles dramatically decrease scattering with the simulation box.

+In Fig. (\ref{fig:stretched}) we plot the normalized velocity autocorrelation function $R(t)$ for three runs starting from $T_{\rm init}=$ 6, 9, and 15 MeV.
+In the large panel se have fitted the early temperature drop data to a stretched exponential (solid smooth line) as stemming from Eq. (\ref{eq:stretched}).
+For our selected set of cases we find $\beta=0.38\pm 0.02$ while the relaxation times show some spread according to a distribution we label as $\rho(\tau)$ i.e. we find $\tau_6=118600 \pm 9300$ fm/c, $\tau_9 = 53600 \pm 3500$ fm/c, $\tau_{15} = 27750 \pm 990$ fm/c.
+As shown in \cite{bouchaud2007anomalousrelaxationcomplexsystems} any non trivial distribution of relaxation times $\rho(\tau)$ leads to a relaxation function that is faster than exponential on short times and slower than exponential on large times as we find for our system.

+The depicted inset corresponds to the time window when the ordered phase is forming.
+From snapshots of positions at $t=2\times 10^4\rm fm/c$ a lattice ordered state appears, see Fig. \ref{fig:mixture} where the left top (bottom) panels display this feature.

-This departure from the exponential behavior is usually quantified through the appearance of imaginary poles in the Laplace transform $R(s)$ of the normalized autocorrelation function $R(t)$.
-This behavior is transparent from the curves in Fig. (\ref{fig:stretched}), where an oscillatory behavior appears when the curves leave the stretched exponential phase.
-This is clear proof of the anomalous cooling the Yukawa system undergoes, whereas these oscillations directly imply the non-real poles of the transform.
+This departure from the stretched exponential behavior is usually quantified through the appearance of imaginary poles in the Laplace transform $\tilde{R}(s)$ of the normalized autocorrelation function $\tilde{R}(t)$ as explained in Section \ref{section2}.
+This behavior is shown in the curves in Fig. (\ref{fig:stretched}), where oscillations appear.